 We are then taken aboard the flying saucer where two aliens have been working to animate corpses.
 This is the "Plan 9" of the movie.
 To animate the dead and have them help take over the Earth.
 Why?
 Because all people of the earth are idiots, ya see?
 Especially the ones who invested money in Ed Wood's' harebrained ideas for movies.
 All $2 worth of it.

-Bu as I said before, the really fun part of plan 9 is catching all of the unintentional flubs and special effects diasters: From the cardboard gravestones that shimmy and shake ad tip over as you walk by them, to the shadow of the boom mike on the wall of the cockpit behind the airline pilots (and the shower curtain that is a door to said cockpit), to the infamous strings you can see suspending the flying hubcaps ( I mean saucers...).
-Plan 9 ranks as the worst movie of all time, but to me it is the absolute greatest "worst", meaning it is one I enjoy reveling in it's exquisite badness.
+Bu as I said before, the really fun part of Plan 9 is catching all of the unintentional flubs and special effects disasters: From the cardboard gravestones that shimmy and shake and tip over as you walk by them, to the shadow of the boom mike on the wall of the cockpit behind the airline pilots (and the shower curtain that is a door to said cockpit), to the infamous strings you can see suspending the flying hubcaps ( I mean saucers...).
+Plan 9 from Outer Space ranks as the worst movie of all time, but to me it is the absolute greatest "worst", meaning it is one I enjoy reveling in it's exquisite badness.

 That's it from the backseat of the Plymouth Fury this time.
 Have a safe trip home, kiddies.